MohanPrasathSece/Femtrics/ENV_SETUP.md

 PORT=3001
 ```

-**Note:** The `EMAIL_PASS` should be your Google App Password without spaces.
-If you have it with spaces (like "nmcu gwmc ikux ifur"), remove the spaces when adding it to the `.env` file (it becomes "nmcugwmikuxifur").
+**Note:** The `EMAIL_PASS` MUST be your 16-character Google App Password without spaces.
+The example above is just a placeholder.
+An App Password is exactly 16 characters long.

 ## Important Notes